 - Lacking credit history

 Suppose you don’t have any family members to ask that fit all the necessary criteria.
 In that case, you can pay for a guarantor through private equity or an insurance firm.
-If you are looking in a hot market, it could be a good idea to have a guarantor lined up before you start looking for an apartment.
+If you are looking in a hot market, having a guarantor lined up could be a good idea before you start looking for an apartment.
 This way, when the right apartment comes along, you’ll be ready to go and have a leg up on the competition.

 If you can’t afford the rent of an apartment, you can always attempt to find someone to help in a roommate or a guarantor as well.
 Happy hunting!